TommyBeaton/Kurrent/readme.md

 ## ⏰ Upcoming Features

 - **Test Endpoints**: Add in test endpoints to test your configuration without having to push to your registry.
+- **Initial Config Validation**: Ensure Kurrent is configured correctly and can connect to your repositories successfully
+- **Pull Requests**: Have Kurrent push to a new branch in your repo and open a PR to the selected branch in config.
 ## 🚏 Getting Started with Kurrent

 ### How Kurrent Works